niskhakov/Course-LinearEquationSolver/readme.md

 This program solves a system of linear equations with complex variables in case of single determined solution, in other cases it displays whether system has no solution or has infinite number of solutions.

-This repository is implementation of one of the projects which is recommended by [HyperSkill platform](https://hyperskill.org) to learn Java development.
+This repository is implementation of one of the projects which is recommended by [Hyperskill platform](https://hyperskill.org) to learn Java development.

 * __Module 1__ - simple equation solver (ax + b = 0)
 * __Module 2__ - equation solver of a system with two variables